yeeland/oui/README.md

 - `gulp build:styles` Will build all CSS from SCSS
 - `gulp build:js` Will build all JS
 - `gulp watch` Will watch all JS & Styles and rebuild
+- `gulp test` Will run the JS Unit tests using PhantomJS

 ## Using Sourcemaps

 If you want to use sourcemaps with Chrome follow [the instructions](https://medium.com/@toolmantim/getting-started-with-css-sourcemaps-and-in-browser-sass-editing-b4daab987fb0).
 Once you have it all set up run:

     sass --compass --sourcemap --watch path/to/this/repo:path/to/destination/css